akadamson/Qt-LoRa-Gateway/README.md

 NOTE: For me this was easiest to do using an Adafruit Feather with LoRa:  To utilize change _slaveSelectPin = 8, and dio5 = 10.
 Then jumper, D10 on the feather to the IO5 pin next to the LoRa module.
 Program the Arduino with these changes, and use the QT gateway code to connect to the serial port that the arduino will present.

 KNOWN ISSUES:
-a) The SSDV upload is a one frame at a time, I modified it for 3 frames at a time, but it seemed too fragile and I didn't spend any more time with it
+a) The SSDV upload is one frame at a time, I modified it for 3 frames at a time, but it seemed too fragile and I didn't spend any more time with it
 b) The serial support is way overkill, it could be tuned to reduce the memory footprint, but again it works so I didn't mess with it.